 Gamedev.js Jam celebrates Web games - build an HTML5 game within 13 days of the jam on a given theme, it runs between April 13th, 5 PM CET and April 26th, 5 PM CET 2023.
 Also, there are prizes!

-Theme for this year's jam will be announced on April 13th.
+Theme for this year's jam is TIME.
 Remember that your entry will be judged based on how well you implement the theme, but you can interpret it however you like.

 Join us no matter your skill level - this game jam is a perfect opportunity to create your very first game, or build a prototype for your next commercial hit.
 Almost two weeks of development time should be more than enough!